Machine Gun Fellatio

-Machine Gun Fellatio were an Australian alternative rock band, formed in 1997.
-They were well known for their provocative on-stage antics and humorous lyrics, as well as the musical merit of their songs.
+Machine Gun Fellatio (also known by the censored initialism MGF) were an Australian alternative rock band, formed in 1997.
+They are well known for their provocative on-stage antics and humorous lyrics.
 Their outrage-provoking name (coined by an early associate of the band who devised the term from a philosophy exercise) gives some idea of the attitude that pervades the band's work.
 They released three studio albums, three EPs and three singles before breaking up in 2005.
+In 2024, however, they reformed for three shows.

 History

 1997–1999: Formation and Love Comes to an End

 Machine Gun Fellatio were formed when members of two Sydney bands, Vrag and Limebunny, combined in 1997.
 The bands had previously collaborated on projects and had released a compilation record, Unsound Sounds, which included a track by Vrag, "Isaac or Fuzz".
 "Isaac or Fuzz" consists of parts of a voice message left on a record company answering machine asking for the name of the song that goes "Da da da da...." (the song consists mostly humming of the tune "Reach Up" by the Paul Oakenfold-related project Perfecto Allstarz) put to a fast dance beat.
 In an interview Glenn Dormand (aka Chit Chat Von Loopin Stab) explained "We got a wrong number on our answering machine.
 We rang the number back.
 It was a local Pizza Hut.
 Basically, they said 'Isaac hasn't been here for a long time, and Fuzz isn't reliable either'."
 The song received significant airplay on national youth broadcaster Triple J. To capitalise on the success of the song they consolidated the band lineup, with Dave Arroyo and Glenn Dormand (Chit Chat Von Loopin Stab) on vocals and keyboards, Warrick Leggo (LoveShark) on guitar and Ross Johnston (3kShort) on bass, guitar and keyboards, and released their debut EP Love Comes to an End.

 There were reportedly less than 500 copies of Love Comes to an End in existence, Matt Ford, (Pinky Beecroft) once stated in an interview they dumped boxes of their first EP in a skip when they realized they would never sell them.
 This EP is also referred to as Isaac or Fuzz, after their record label stuck stickers proclaiming that it contained the single "Isaac Or Fuzz" to try to increase sales by capitalising on the air play of the song on Triple J.

 Ford later joined the band as singer, keyboardist, after leaving Limebunny and turning down an offer to join the band The Whitlams, with whom he helped write their hit song, "No Aphrodisiac", together with Dormand.
 The band was also joined by Christa Hughes (KK Juggy – the Ks standing for "knickers" and "knockers"), Glenn Abbott (Bryan Ferrysexual) on drums and Maree Bonner (The Widow Jones) on vocals and keyboards completing the band's line-up.